Danny Green (basketball): Memphis Grizzlies (2022–2023)

 During the 2022 NBA draft, Green, along with the draft rights to David Roddy, were traded to the Memphis Grizzlies in exchange for De'Anthony Melton.
 On February 1, 2023, Green made his Grizzlies debut, putting up three points in 10 minutes played in a 122–112 loss to the Portland Trail Blazers.

-Return to Cleveland (2023–present)
+Return to Cleveland (2023)

 On February 9, 2023, Green was traded to the Houston Rockets in a three-team trade involving the Los Angeles Clippers.
 He and the Rockets agreed to a contract buyout three days later, and he was subsequently waived.

 On February 15, 2023, Green signed with the Cleveland Cavaliers.
 He made his Cavaliers debut the same day, scoring three points in a 118–112 loss to the Philadelphia 76ers.

+Second stint with 76ers (2023)

+On September 13, 2023, Green signed with the Philadelphia 76ers.
+On November 1, he was waived by the 76ers.

+On October 10, 2024, Green announced his retirement from professional basketball.